-"At once deep, rich and rooty, this oak-aged Morgon has a lot to offer, but also displays fantastic balance (which is not always the case with oak-aged wines from this appellation).
-It has a compact, medium-bodied tannic structure on the palate, but amazing balance thanks to its long, elegantly dry, savory finish.
-It can be drunk now, but will be at its peak from 2026."
-(James Suckling 2025) This cuvée owes its name to the famous British secret agent, and offers all the quintessence of gamay when worked as a great terroir wine.
+"Deep, rich, and rooted, this oak-aged Morgon has a lot to offer, but also shows fantastic balance (which is not always the case with oak-aged wines from this appellation).
+It has a compact tannic structure on the palate, medium-bodied, but with surprising balance thanks to its long, elegantly dry, and flavorful finish.
+It can be drunk now, but will be at its peak from 2026 onwards."
+(James Suckling 2025) This cuvée owes its name to the famous British secret agent and offers the quintessence of Gamay when crafted as a great terroir wine.

 Eye